franciskershaw/slice-of-pie/testing.md

 ### ***13. At checkout, I would like to be sure that my details are secure during the payment process so that I don’t feel like I’m taking any risks with my money.***

-* Stripe payments, one of the most popular and secure online payment systems around, have been implemented on the site and tested thoroughly to ensure that pyayments were being processed successfully and securely.
+* Stripe payments, one of the most popular and secure online payment systems around, have been implemented on the site and tested thoroughly to ensure that payments were being processed successfully and securely.

 * Webhooks are also used on the site in case something goes wrong on the users end during payment.
 This has led to one fairly noticeable UX bug, which I detailed above in the Notable bugs section.

-* Just in case the users were under any illusions about the security of the site, I included the padlock icon in the 'Secure Checkout' buton to put customers at ease.
+* Just in case the users were under any illusions about the security of the site, I included the padlock icon in the 'Secure Checkout' button to put customers at ease.

 ![secure checkout](media/nonproducts/readme-secure-checkout.png)